With the new law coming, Saudi Arabia will soon be a top pick for foreigners who want to invest in real estate.

 – A copy of your valid residence permit and that of your spouse.

-– A copy of the property deed.
+– A copy of the property deed registered through the Ministry of Justice electronic title system.

-– A copy of the survey report.
+– A copy of the survey report (Takhsees) showing land boundaries and coordinates.

 In Saudi Arabia, property prices for private and commercial land are determined by the Property Shaikh, known as Shaikh Al Aqar, rather than property owners or estate agents.